Category Archives: Swedish Royals

 Five-year-old Karl XI, King of Sweden; Credit – Wikipedia

-In his will, Karl XI’s father had appointed Emund Gripenhielm (link in Swedish), a professor of history at Uppsala University who also held government positions including personal secretary to Karl X Gustav.
-The young king’s curriculum consisted of Latin, French, and German and also history, state law, geography, astronomy, and architecture.
+In his will, Karl XI’s father had appointed a tutor for his son.
+Emund Gripenhielm (link in Swedish), was a professor of history at Uppsala University and held government positions including personal secretary to Karl X Gustav.
+The young king’s curriculum consisted of Latin, French, German, history, state law, geography, astronomy, and architecture.
 However, Karl XI did poorly in his studies.
 He had difficulty reading and writing but was good at memorization.
 Karl probably had dyslexia, a reading disorder characterized by trouble with reading despite normal intelligence.
-In 1671, Karl began attending the meetings of the council of state, and the following year, when he reached his majority, Karl was King of Sweden in his own right.
+In 1671, Karl began attending the meetings of the Council of State, and the following year, when he reached his majority, Karl was King of Sweden in his own right.

 Ulrika Eleonora of Denmark, Queen of Sweden; Credit – Wikipedia